stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 Introduction
 ++++++++++++

-PSyclone provides a kernel stub generator for the LFRic (Dynamo 0.3) API.
+PSyclone provides a kernel stub generator for the LFRic API.
 The kernel stub generator takes a kernel file as input and outputs the kernel subroutine arguments and declarations.
 The word "stub" is used to indicate that it is only the subroutine arguments and their